mdxpl/htmx-bundle-monorepo/docs/index.md

-HTMX for Symfony!
+htmx for Symfony!
 =========================

-This bundle makes it easy to use [HTMX](https://htmx.org/) with `[Twig](https://twig.symfony.com/) and [Symfony's controllers](https://symfony.com/doc/current/controller.html)
+This bundle makes it easy to use [htmx](https://htmx.org/) with `[Twig](https://twig.symfony.com/) and [Symfony's controllers](https://symfony.com/doc/current/controller.html)

-- Automatically parses the HTMX attributes from the request;
+- Automatically parses the htmx attributes from the request;
-- Easy create HTMX responses with the `HtmxResponse` class;
+- Easy create htmx responses with the `HtmxResponse` class;
 - Easy return responses with the `HtmxTrait`;
-- If request is HTMX, it will automatically return certain block from the template;
+- If request is htmx, it will automatically return certain block from the template;

 Installation
 ============